Pet3r1512/DevIniter_CLI/templates/nextjs/PROJECT_STRUCTURE.md

 - **Type Safety**: Full TypeScript implementation throughout the project
 - **Testing Infrastructure**: Comprehensive testing setup with Vitest

-Let me know if you'd like any adjustments to this documentation!

 ## Directory Structure

     .